Roots For Ritchie Campaign: Grow With Us

 Today, Ritchie Hall is at the center of an exciting transformation.
 This project reimagines the hall as a modern, inclusive space that honors its rich history while addressing the needs of a diverse and growing community.
 With a strong focus on sustainability, accessibility, and fostering connections, the revitalized Ritchie Hall will become a vibrant hub for programs, events, and gatherings that inspire creativity and strengthen bonds for generations to come.

-Vision and Mission
+Project Vision and Mission

-Why Replacing With A New Hall Matters
+Why Replacing the Hall Matters

 The new Ritchie Hall will be more than just a building—it will be a beacon of community spirit, sustainability, and inclusivity.
 Whether you’re a resident, artist, business owner, or visitor, the hall will offer something for everyone, enriching lives and strengthening connections across Edmonton.